The Taylor Sisters

 In 1991 Debora joined the teaching staff at The Pilates Center in Boulder, and in 1999 became a Licensed Teacher Trainer for The Pilates Center.
 Debora is devoted to teaching.
 She is inspired by this opportunity to explore, with all types of people, that which supports us in becoming more fully human and finding deeper satisfaction in this life.
 She is influenced from many sources, including a wide variety of movement and alternative healing systems, spiritual philosophies, and her long-time practice of contemplative meditation.

-Debora is certified by Eve Gentry, the original Pilates Institute, The Pilates Center (1992), The PMA, and has most recently completed Eric Franklin’s Level I Educator training.
+Debora is trained by Eve Gentry, the original Pilates Institute, The Pilates Center (1992), NCPT, and has most recently completed Eric Franklin’s Level I Educator training.

 Kaile Larson Ziemba received her B.F.A. in Dance from the University of Colorado.
 She began studying the Pilates method and quickly became hooked.